The Abbot Constantine (1925 film)

 The Abbot Constantine (French: L'abbé Constantin) is a 1925 French silent comedy film directed by Julien Duvivier and starring Jean Coquelin, Pierre Stéphen and Claude France.
 It is based on the novel The Abbot Constantine by Ludovic Halévy.
 The novel was remade as a sound film in 1933.

+Synopsis

 A French Catholic Priest is horrified when he learns that two Protestant American women have moved in nearby.
 However he is soon on good terms with them, and his nephew eventually falls in love with one of them.